Modern Slavery and Human Trafficking Statement

-The role of responsible procurement champion for the Glasgow Regional Procurement Team has been allocated to the Procurement Manager at Glasgow Clyde College.
-Their responsibility will be to drive implementation of the Sustainable Procurement Policy.
+The Glasgow Regional Procurement Team have a Responsible Procurement Champion for the region.
+Their responsibility is to drive implementation of the Sustainable Procurement Policy.
 The Sustainable Procurement Policy requires that consideration is given to the environmental, social, legislative and economic consequences for design, materials used, manufacturing methods, logistics and disposal of any procurement decisions.

 APUC has undertaken a refresh of the prioritisation exercise on all collaborative framework agreements which they lead on, to identify areas where Modern Slavery may be occurring and to take appropriate action to ensure that these framework agreements exclude the use of modern slavery practices.
 Procurement at the College continues to promote the use of these framework agreements within the institution and as such we can be confident that our supply chain has been analysed when contracting under these agreements.
 We will look to increase reliance on these collaborative frameworks which will reinforce the compliance with our policies.

 Procurement staff will continue to participate in training and awareness sessions on sustainable procurement which includes Modern Slavery in the supply chain.

 Where possible, within our own tenders/contracts, we will continue to address areas of concern for modern slavery directly in the tendering process through minimum standards, specification and contract management.